De-Cluttering Financially

 - Some left over Cisco stock that used to pay out, but still has not got back to where I bought it some 10 years ago

-- A crappy TD bond mutual fund that was useless as well
+- A TD bond mutual fund that was a very high MER fund as well

-Took all the proceeds from those sales and bought a Dividend ETF, unfortunately the losses cannot be taken advantage of, since they were in an RRSP.
+I took all the proceeds from those sales and bought a Dividend ETF.
+Unfortunately, the losses cannot be taken advantage of since they were in an RRSP.
 Should I be buying Dividend devices in an RRSP?
 Some say no, I like dividends, so that is what I did.

 The end of the following Canadian Tax Resource post implies that you can declare a deemed disposition of your Nortel shares in 2009 due to the bankruptcy